 Then you simply scan a soda, shirt, sofa, or anything else you want to buy that has a barcode.
 The app will tell you who sold it to the company you’re buying it from, who owns that company, and what they spend their money on.

 When you first scan the item, it will immediately tell you if any of the campaigns you have joined are in conflict, or if the company who receives the profits from that item support something you also support.

 You can also look at the other campaigns the company is associated with.
-For instance, when I scanned a travel-sized package of tissues, the app showed me that they were made by Kleenex, and that Kleenex is owned by Kimberly-Clarke Corporation — which also owns Kotex, Poise, Scott, Huggies, and Cottonelle.
+For instance, when I scanned a travel-sized package of tissues, the app showed me that they were made by Kleenex.
+Also that Kleenex is owned by Kimberly-Clarke Corporation — which also owns Kotex, Poise, Scott, Huggies, and Cottonelle.
 I can also see that it’s being Buycotted (supported) by people who wish to support bicycle-friendly businesses, and by those who support LGBTQ equality in the workplace.

 Though Buycott can provide some interesting information for me as a consumer, it’s not something I use every time I buy a product.
 However, once I’ve used it, it usually gives me information about a lot of products at once.
-In the Kleenex example, if I decided to boycott the company, I could easily figure out what other products and brands I should boycott because they’re owned by Kimberly-Clarke — rather than scanning everything in my cart to find out if it’s produced by Kimberly-Clarke.
+In the Kleenex example, if I decided to boycott the company; I could easily figure out what other products and brands I should boycott because they’re owned by Kimberly-Clarke.
+Rather than scanning everything in my cart to find out if it’s produced by Kimberly-Clarke.